 For airlines, the capital debt accrued through the ownership or leasing of aircraft represents a large part of their fixed costs.
-With lessors unwilling to take their planes back, airlines have an opportunity to renegotiate the terms of their arrangements with both leasing companies and financers.
+With lessors largely unwilling to take their planes back, airlines have an opportunity to renegotiate the terms of their arrangements with both leasing companies and financers.
 Depending on their position, lessors may be willing to provide deferrals or rate cuts.
-While many lessors have already agreed to three month deferrals on their payments, this is not a viable long-term solution for the aviation industry.
-If consumer and business demand continues to be depressed, the industry will need to take further steps.
+While many lessors initially agreed to three month deferrals on their payments, this is not a viable long-term solution.

 Some airlines are already taking measures that would have previously been considered extraordinary.
-Norwegian Air4, for example, announced a debt-for-equity swap deal with bondholders in May.
+Boeing announced in May 2020 that they successfully issued a USD 25 billion bond to ensure liquidity.
+Norwegian Air, as another example, announced a debt-for-equity swap deal with bondholders in the same month.
 It also remains to be seen whether banks will be willing to, or forced to, write off some investments.
-Another example, Lufthansa Group, published operating losses of USD\$1.36bn for Q1 2020, a combination of operational losses and fuel price and currency related derivative financial hedging instruments5.
-The Group currently estimates they will serve 40% of their capacity in September 2020 and predicts that just over 60% of their aircraft will be operational in 2021.

 For leasing companies, which typically have between 70% and 80% debt on each of their aircraft, COVID-19 could result in many filing for bankruptcy or going into liquidation and administration.
 With such large repayments of principles and interest, and deferred or reduced rent payments, many lessors will be forced to try and draw down funds, secure additional finance or restructure their debt obligations.
-The reduced travel caused by COVID-19 will make it difficult to initiate secondary market transactions with white label dry- or wet-lease operators or securitisation of slots and agree restructuring or insolvency procedures with all creditors and stakeholders.
-Joint efforts between all market participants are needed to implement innovative solutions appropriate to the COVID-19 disruption.
-We see derivative restructuring and individual 'automatic stay' schemes, backed with specific securitisation and structured risk mitigation as key instruments to weather short- and mid-term challenges.
-Synthetic reinsurance structures could also support all stakeholders to more adequately manage operational risk.